tomalbrecht/udacity_drlnd_p3/Report.md

 The algorithm also benefits from two separate neural network (actor and critic) - so the target network will only be updated with every second training step (see hyperparameters for details).

+For this training I extended the agent with `n_time_steps=2`, so the target network will update every n steps.
+To boost the learning at this update stept, I implemented n_learn_updates, to learn multiple times from the current local network.

 For more details see [`Continuous Control with Deep Reinforcement Learning`](https://arxiv.org/pdf/1509.02971.pdf)

 ## State and Action Space